yxu9910/SPLG-Mamba/README.md

 # SPLG-Mamba Prediction Maps

-This package provides the saliency prediction maps of **SPLG-Mamba** on three optical remote-sensing salient object detection benchmarks.
+This package provides the saliency prediction maps of **SPLG-Mamba** on three ORSI-SOD benchmarks.

 ## Contents